-Hormonal acne, also known as "acne" or "acne vulgaris" is one of the most common skin problems worldwide.
+Hormonal acne, also known as "acne" or "acne vulgaris," is one of the most common skin problems worldwide.
 This skin condition ranges from small comedones and pimples to severe inflammatory lesions.
 For most people, acne first appears during puberty.
-Eighty-five percent of people between the ages of 12 and 24 suffer from acne1.
-It usually resolves spontaneously around age 25.
-Still, the condition can be persistent and some people still suffer from it in adulthood.
-In this blog we take a closer look at the causes of acne and the role of lifestyle factors.
+Eighty-five percent of people between the ages of 12 and 24 suffer from acne.1 It usually disappears spontaneously around the age of 25.
+However, the condition can be persistent, and some people continue to suffer from it into adulthood.
+In this blog post, we delve deeper into the causes of acne and the role of lifestyle factors.

 Acne is a multifactorial condition and is influenced by 4 primary factors: